 I strive to show that your fears are unfounded.
 I try to be a living example of that.

 After many years of blogging, and judging by the emails I get from people, I think I’ve been relatively successful at getting people onto airplanes and into the world.

-But last month I faced a fork in the road about what to do when my trip ends – do I move to New York City right away or do I move to Sweden for 6 months?
-Once you go down a path, there is no turning back and I was very torn on what to choose.
+But last month, I faced a fork in the road about what to do when my current trip ends: do I move to New York City right away or do I move to Sweden for six months?

 But I decided to choose Sweden.

 I don’t want to be on my deathbed saying, “I wish I did…” and I think that if I didn’t move to Sweden, I’d always regret it.

 What would life have been like if just for a moment I finally got to live in Europe?

 What possibilities and opportunities did I pass up?